jeffboichuk/ice-marketing/midterm-project-outline.md

 further achieve a market orientation.

-While developing a list of potential topics to focus on, I encourage you to be divergent in your thinking ([Peng 2018][]).
-Begin by conducting extensive research on [Elevate], [Euromonitor], [Factiva], [Google Trends], [Instagram], [Yelp], etc. This research, which can also occur in TJL's and its competitors' storefronts, will guide you to challenges that TJL is facing (e.g., some consumers perceive that TJL offers low [value][Zeithaml 1988]) as well as promising alternatives that TJL could consider implementing to address these challenges (e.g., launching an Instagram campaign focused on educating their followers about the true cost of food).
+While developing a list of potential topics to focus on, I encourage you to be [divergent][peng-2018] in your thinking [@peng-2018].
+Begin by conducting extensive research on [Elevate], [Euromonitor], [Factiva], [Google Trends], [Instagram], [Yelp], etc. This research, which can also occur in TJL's and its competitors' storefronts, will guide you to challenges that TJL is facing (e.g., some consumers perceive that TJL offers low [value][zeithaml-1988] [@zeithaml-1988]) as well as promising alternatives that TJL could consider implementing to address these challenges (e.g., launching an Instagram campaign focused on educating their followers about the true cost of food).

-   __Pro tip__: Be radically open minded&mdash;and [productively
+   __Pro tip__: Be [radically open minded][gallo-2017]&mdash;and [productively
-   stupid][Schwartz 2008]&mdash;during this first step and strive not to let confirmation bias contaminate your findings as you make sense of the market ([Gallo 2017][]).
+   stupid][schwartz-2008] [@schwartz-2008]&mdash;during this first step and
+   strive not to let confirmation bias contaminate your findings as you make sense of the market [@gallo-2017].

-   __Pro tip__: Organize your observations into tidy datasets, such as those discussed in [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science so you can summarize them statistically and visually.
+   __Pro tip__: Organize your observations into datasets, such as those discussed in [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science so you can summarize them statistically and visually.
 This process will add rigor to your analysis and the insights you generate.

-Sort the challenges stemming from your research into buckets full of alternatives.
-Then, use the prioritization framework that [Colquitt and George (2011)][Colquitt and George 2011] offer to select the three challenges (i.e., "topics") you believe are most worth looking into and highlight these topics in a [topic choice decision matrix][topic choice decision matrix template].
+Sort the challenges stemming from your research into buckets of alternatives.
+Then, use the prioritization framework that [@colquitt-george-2011] offer to select the three buckets (i.e., "topics" or "challenges") that you believe are most worth looking into and highlight these topics in a [topic choice decision matrix][topic choice decision matrix template].
 From here, you will arrive at the topic that you believe is most worth doing further research and reporting on for your midterm report and presentation.

-   __Pro tip__: Explain your topics clearly, so that Mike and Sarah will be able to fully appreciate: (a) the challenges your topics are focused on overcoming and (b) the alternatives your research has led you to consider.
+   __Pro tip__: Explain your topics clearly, so that decision makers will be able to fully appreciate: (a) the challenges your topics are focused on overcoming and (b) the alternatives your research has led you to consider.

 #### Alternative Evaluation
 Focused on the topic you identify, your next objective is to, in a concise and